citp/privacy-policy-historical/s/sn/sna/snagshout.com.md

-> *The following text is extracted and transformed from the snagshout.com privacy policy that was archived on 2015-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150525180558id_/http%3A//www.snagshout.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the snagshout.com privacy policy that was archived on 2015-10-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151018205459id_/http%3A//www.snagshout.com/privacy) for the most accurate reproduction.*

-# Snagshout | Snag Products, Write Reviews
+# Snagshout | Privacy Policy

 Welcome to Snagshout.com.
 This Privacy Policy is provided to inform you of our policies and practices regarding the collection, use, and disclosure of information about you.